NextGenRF-Design-Inc/bytepipe_sdk/hardware/hdk/Overview/Overview.md

 # PMOD

-The HDK routes the baseband processor programable logic I/O through two PMODs, J28 and J31.
+The HDK routes the baseband processor (BBP) programmable logic I/O through two peripheral module (PMOD) interfaces, J28 and J31.
 All signals are level shifted from 1.8V to 3.3V to comply with the PMOD standard.

 PMODA - J28: